-Your website design can improves your brand’s image in 5 main ways:
+Your website design can improve your brand’s image in 5 main ways:

 - Uniquely customized: a professional website designer will know how to create a site that represents your company’s specific image.

-- Put your best foot forward: you’ll have less bugs and glitches across different browsers and devices (both mobile and desktop).
+- Put your best foot forward: you’ll have fewer bugs and glitches across different browsers and devices (both mobile and desktop).

 - Less loading time: so you can more easily put your best foot forward.